bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 It's really the similar concept, you just have to write a little bit of code to connect it together.
 CJDNS is a transport it'll transport anything you want.

-Speaker 3: 00:39:14
+Speaker 4: 00:39:14

-Okay good to know thanks.
+Okay, good to know thanks.

 ## History of CJDNS. / Routing is easier to solve than DNS.

-Speaker 2: 00:39:18
+Speaker 0: 00:39:18

 Is CJDNS short for CoinJoin DNS?

 Speaker 1: 00:39:30

+No.
-Long story about that.
+Because my initials are CJD and there's a long story about that.
 Originally it was supposed to be a DNS system but we pivoted it into being a routing system because routing is actually easier to solve than DNS.
 DNS is a deep political problem that is not my favorite problem to try to solve.